 Why You Should Move from Squarespace to WordPress

 Squarespace provides an easy to use platform to create and build websites.
-But it is very limited in terms of what you can do on your own website.
+However, many users soon realize that it is limited in terms of what you can do on your own website.

 If your Squarespace site has its own domain name, then you may want to transfer that domain to your new web host as well.